anuzzolese/oke-challenge/README.md

 This task consists of (i) identifying Entities in a sentence and create an OWL individual (owl:Individual statement) representing it, (ii) link (owl:sameAs statement) such individual, when possible, to a reference KB (DBpedia) and (iii) assigning a type to such individual (rdf:type statement) selected from a set of given types.

-In this task by Entity we mean any discourse referent, either named or unanimous, that is an individual of one of the following [DOLCE Ultra Lite classes](http://stlab.istc.cnr.it/stlab/WikipediaOntology/):
+In this task by Entity we mean any discourse referent (the actors and objects around which a story unfolds), either named or anonymous that is an individual of one of the following [DOLCE Ultra Lite classes](http://stlab.istc.cnr.it/stlab/WikipediaOntology/):

 - Person
 - Place
 - Organization
 - Role

+Entities also include anaphorically related discourse referents.
+Hence, anaphora resolution has to be take into account for addressing the task.

 As an example, for the sentence: